What Is Music Therapy? NDIS therapeutic supports

 Sessions range from 30 minutes to 1 hour in duration and caregivers are very welcome to observe the sessions or take part in the music making.
 The music therapy programs are always evaluated to ensure they are meeting an individual’s established goals and progress updates are provided either through reports or recordings.

-If you would like to book an initial consultation to discover how music therapy could meet your needs, please complete our intake form and we’ll be in touch to arrange a first meeting.
+If you would like to book an initial consultation to discover how music therapy could meet your needs, please click the link below and we’ll be in touch to arrange a first meeting.

 Music Therapy Online